Rédoine Faïd: 2018

-At around 11:30 am on 1 July 2018, Faïd was broken out of a prison in Réau with the help of three armed accomplices and a helicopter.
+At around 11:30 am on 1 July 2018, Faïd was broken out of a prison in Réau with the help of three armed accomplices and a helicopter, an Aérospatiale Alouette II.
+An angle grinder was used to cut through the doors of the prison which allowed the accomplices to reach Faïd.
 The helicopter had been hijacked from a nearby airfield by criminals posing as flight school students.
-At gunpoint, the flying instructor was forced to participate in the escape.
+At gunpoint, the flying instructor was forced to participate in the escape, landing in a courtyard of the prison after flying through a gap in the anti helicopter wire.
 The helicopter was later found not far from Charles de Gaulle Airport, where it was believed he and the three men escaped by car, and the flight instructor released uninjured.
 French police focused primarily on a domestic manhunt, while also considering a potential lead that Faïd had fled abroad, with police cautioning that "beyond his charisma and aura, beyond the folklore, [Faïd] is a dangerous individual."

 Three weeks following his escape, Faïd narrowly avoided recapture after being spotted by police near Paris.
 On 24 July 2018, police identified Faïd as one of two people inside a car observing a service station.
 As they moved in, the suspects fled towards Sarcelles and managed to get away.
 The car was later found abandoned in a car park with plastic explosives inside.

 Prior to being apprehended, Faïd used a face-covering Islamic veil, (burqa) to move around in public spaces.
 Faïd was apprehended again in Creil on 3 October 2018, along with his brother and two other men.
 Weapons were seized during the police operation.

 Media influence

 Faïd has been influenced by American crime films such as Scarface, Reservoir Dogs and Heat.

-He reportedly told Michael Mann, the director of Heat "You were my technical adviser".
+He once told Michael Mann, the director of Heat, at a film festival that "You were my technical adviser".
 Faïd has also been compared to French bank robber and serial prison escapee Jacques Mesrine (1936–1979), and has described Mesrine as one of his heroes.